pranitha-chowdary/AASARA-AI/README.md

   </tr>
 </table>

-To clearly illustrate how **GigGuard-AI** functions, we have broken down our workflow into two parts: our core real-world vision, and how we are simulating this ecosystem for the hackathon demonstration.
+To clearly illustrate how **AASARA AI** functions, we have broken down our workflow into two parts: our core real-world vision, and how we are simulating this ecosystem for the hackathon demonstration.

 ### Part A: The Core Idea (Real-World Operation)
 In a fully deployed real-world scenario, GigGuard operates as an invisible, automated safety net that integrates directly with the delivery partner's daily routine: